Nelly Rivas: Life after Perón

+The alleged relationship was cited among the reasons for the overthrow of Perón in 1955, and afterwards Perón was prosecuted for statutory rape, i.e., nonforcible sexual activity in which one of the individuals is below the age of consent, which under Argentine law is 15 years of age (she was 14 when he allegedly started the relationship).
 When Perón was overthrown in September 1955, she was arrested with her family in the province of Chaco.
-During the military government calling itself the "Revolución Libertadora" (Liberating Revolution), her parents were convicted and confined in the Villa Devoto Prison, while Nelly was transferred to a Correctional Asylum for Minors.
+During the military government calling itself the "Revolución Libertadora" (Liberating Revolution), her parents were accused of complicity with Perón and convicted.
+They were confined in the Villa Devoto Prison, while Nelly was transferred to a Correctional Asylum for Minors, the San José Asylum.